 file_name

-\$PATH/\$FILENAME.
-The parameters are described as follows:$PATH: specifies the path to save the exported file, which is the path of the export file on the OBServer node.\$FILENAME: the name of the file to be exported.
-WhenSINGLE = FALSE, it specifies the prefix of the exported file.
-If you do not specify this parameter, the system uses the default prefixdata.
-The system automatically generates the suffix.
+/\$PATH/\$FILENAME, where the parameters are described as follows:\$PATH: specifies the path to save the exported file on the OBServer node.\$FILENAME: specifies the name of the exported file.
+WhenSINGLE = FALSE, it indicates the prefix of the exported file.
+If not specified, the default prefixdatais used, and the system generates the suffix automatically.

-SELECT INTOhas been adapted to support S3 and S3 protocol-based object storage as the destination for data export starting from V4.3.5 BP2. - Due to file size limitations in Alibaba Cloud OSS, files larger than 5 GB will be split into multiple files, with each file being smaller than 5 GB when exported to OSS.
+SELECT INTOstatement is supported for exporting data to S3 and object storage services that support the S3 protocol, starting from V4.3.5 BP2. - Aliyun OSS has a file size limit.
+Files larger than 5 GB are split into multiple files, each smaller than 5 GB, when exported to OSS.

 field_term